crossplane/crossplane/docs/concepts/managed-resources.md

 ## Overview

-Managed resources are the Crossplane representation of the cloud [provider][provider] resources and they are considered primitive low level custom resources that can be used directly to provision external cloud resources for an application or as part of an infrastructure composition.
+A Managed Resource is Crossplane's representation of a resource in an external system - most commonly a cloud provider.
+Managed Resources are opinionated, XRM compliant Kubernetes Custom Resources that are installed by a Crossplane [provider].

-For example, `RDSInstance` in AWS Provider corresponds to an actual RDS Instance in AWS.
+For example, `RDSInstance` in the AWS Provider corresponds to an actual RDS Instance in AWS.
 There is a one-to-one relationship and the changes on managed resources are reflected directly on the corresponding resource in the provider.
+Similarly, the `Database` types in the SQL provider represent a PostgreSQL or MySQL database.
 You can browse [API Reference][api-reference] to discover all available managed resources.

+Managed Resources are the building blocks of Crossplane.
+They're designed to be _composed_ into higher level, opinionated Custom Resources that Crossplane calls Composite Resources or XRs - not used directly.
+See the [Composition][composition] documentation for more information.

 ## Syntax